Tuesday, 12 November 2024

 The fire levy has become a heavy burden on farmers, with little to no return.
 Despite the levy being collected across Victoria, we have no idea where or how it is spent.
 My total rate bill has now hit $18,000.
 This is another unfair tax that is out of control.
 As a volunteer firefighter we are being told our budget has been cut, yet I am paying an additional $831 in the levy.

 We’re facing an unsustainable burden, an additional $1800 in fire services levy and $7000 in overall rate increases.
-Without immediate action, these rate increases threaten the very survival of our farming operation.
+Without immediate action, these rate increases threaten the survival of farming operations.

 Our volunteer firefighters and farmers have made it clear that they deserve better.
 While they are left with the higher bills, the volunteer CFA brigades that they are so proud to be a part of continue to suffer from neglect under the Allan Labor government.
 This government cannot manage our emergency services, and unfortunately it is our regional volunteers and brigades that will pay the price this fire season.